Monday, October 23, 2017

 Revisited by LeDomduVin

-In reply to a comment on Facebook to a recent article from the newspaper "Le Monde" on the "Flying Winemaker" a.k.a. "the Wine Guru" Michel Rolland (which I posted earlier today on Facebook - read the article here) roughly saying:
+In reply to a comment on Facebook to a recent article from the newspaper "Le Monde" on the "Flying Winemaker", a.k.a. "the Wine Guru" Michel Rolland (which I posted earlier today on Facebook - read the article here) roughly saying:

-"All Bordeaux have the same taste and even experts have difficulty in defining the right bank and the left bank as all Bordeaux wines taste alike."
+"All Bordeaux have the same taste, and even experts have difficulty in defining the right bank and the left bank as all Bordeaux wines taste alike."

-I replied that it is quite exaggerating and exasperating to think or say such kind of things as Bordeaux is so much more complex and far more diversified than just "2 banks only and all wines taste alike", for the following reasons:
+I replied that it is quite exaggerating and exasperating to think or say such things as Bordeaux is so much more complex and far more diversified than just "2 banks only and all wines taste alike", for the following reasons:

 More than 9800 wine estates in Bordeaux